tchirktema-zz/reactnd-project-would-you-rather/README.md

-# Getting Started with Create React App
+# Would Rather App

-## Available Scripts
+This app is help you give your option about some thematic

+## To get started  right away:

 Install dependencies